opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/Open-Source/Implementation/Xilinx/TimeCard_LitePcie/Readme.md

 **!!!
 The current driver does not support this version !!!**

-The Version with LitePCIe has different Memory-Mapped Offsets (+ 0x0200_0000) as well as different MSI-Numbers.
+The Version with LitePCIe has different Memory-Mapped Offsets (+ 0x0200_0000) as well as different MSI-Numbers (+ 32).
 Check the differences in:

 [2.
 Address Mapping](#2-address-mapping)